add2cal/docs/src/integration/general.md

-# Using Buttons and Forms with your Tech Stack
+# Using Buttons and RSVP Forms with your Tech Stack

 ## Things to consider